0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/create-remote-table-as-select-parallel-data-warehouse.md

 -   TCP is the default and only supported protocol for connecting to a remote server.

--   The destination server must be a nonappliance server.
-CREATE REMOTE TABLE cannot be used to copy data from one appliance to another.
+-   The destination server must be a nonappliance server. `CREATE REMOTE TABLE` cannot be used to copy data from one appliance to another.

--   The CREATE REMOTE TABLE statement only creates new tables.
+-   The `CREATE REMOTE TABLE` statement only creates new tables.
 Therefore, the new table cannot already exist.
 The remote database and schema must already exist.

 -   The remote server must have space available to store the data that is transferred from the appliance to the [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] remote database.

  **SELECT statement**:

--   The ORDER BY and TOP clauses are not supported in the select criteria.
+-   The `ORDER BY` and `TOP` clauses are not supported in the select criteria.

--   CREATE REMOTE TABLE cannot be run inside an active transaction or when the AUTOCOMMIT OFF setting is active for the session.
+-   `CREATE REMOTE TABLE` cannot be run inside an active transaction or when the AUTOCOMMIT OFF setting is active for the session.

  [SET ROWCOUNT (Transact-SQL)](set-rowcount-transact-sql.md) has no effect on this statement.
 To achieve a similar behavior, use [TOP (Transact-SQL)](../queries/top-transact-sql.md).

 ## Locking behavior

- After creating the remote table, the destination table is not locked until the copy starts.
+ After you create the remote table, the destination table is not locked until the copy starts.
 Therefore, it is possible for another process to delete the remote table after it is created and before the copy starts.
 When this occurs, [!INCLUDE [ssPDW](../../includes/sspdw-md.md)] generates an error and the copy fails.

 ## Metadata